The Approach & Materials for Light Guide Efficiency Advancements

 How Do Light Guides Impact Your Device or Application’s Efficiency?

-Light guide efficiency: it’s a topic bubbling on the surface, although not often discussed outright.
+Light guide efficiency: it’s a topic I see bubbling on the surface, although not often discussed outright.
 It’s likely you’ve experienced the demand for energy efficiency across the board lately, from consumers to your partners throughout the supply chain.
 Yet, meeting energy efficiency benchmarks can feel complex because there are many factors to consider, and they aren’t all easily controlled.

 For original equipment manufacturers (OEMs) that create devices or applications with illumination, we recommend a focus on what can be controlled, like: